SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Of course, blueberries are very expensive and if you grow them the harvest means you are going to need to do something with these blueberries before they go bad.
+Of course, blueberries are very expensive.
+If you grow them, it means you are going to need to do something with these blueberries before they go bad.
 The very best move is to dehydrate them.
 They shrink down into little sweet balls of goodness.

 Blueberries are one of the more simple fruits to dehydrate because they do not need to be processed at all.
 You should wash them but aside from that, they will go straight into the dehydrator.

 Dehydrating blueberries is a very interesting process from a time standpoint because you are going to need to check the larger berries by slicing them in half after dehydration to assure they are dehydrated completely.

 Dehydrated blueberries are a great fruit for long term storage.
 They are small little morsels.
 You can package them by themselves or you can store them long term with other foods like oats, sugar, and cinnamon for a fantastic prepackaged, long term, food storage meal.

 Strawberries are basically the gift of spring.
 They are the ruby red sign that summer is on its way.
 To love dehydrated strawberries is to fully appreciate the taste of one of the best fruits on the planet.

 The natural sugars make for a great means of staying energized, regulating blood sugar and just enjoying a sweet treat.
 They are also packed with antioxidants, vitamins, and minerals that provide enormous health benefits.